What Counts as Excessive Force by a Police Officer?

 When a police officer targets someone for an interrogation, search, seizure, or arrest based on their apparent race or ethnicity, this can result in a significant violation of the Constitution and civil rights law.

-The Constitutional right at issue in cases of police brutality or excessive force depends on the custodial status of the victim.
+Constitutional rights violations in police brutality or excessive force cases depends on the custodial status of the victim.

-If the victim was detained or being held without a conviction, the case is evaluated as to whether the officer’s use of force was far beyond what was necessary.
-If the victim was already in custody when harmed, the standard is whether the officer used physical force to punish, retaliate against, or otherwise harm the prisoner rather than to protect the officer or others from harm.
+If the victim was being held without a conviction, the case is evaluated as to whether the officer’s use of force was far beyond what was necessary.
+If the victim was already in custody when harmed, the standard is whether the officer used physical force to punish, retaliate, or harm the prisoner rather than to protect the officer or others from harm.

-A law enforcement officer can be found liable for a civil rights violation if they engage in a pattern of harassing or threatening conduct towards an innocent person.
-Harassment requires a pattern; an isolated case is generally insufficient to prove harassment.
+A law enforcement officer can be liable for civil rights violations if they engage in a pattern of harassing or threatening conduct towards an innocent person.
+Harassment requires a pattern.
+An isolated case is generally insufficient to prove harassment.

 Unreasonable Searches and Seizures